genropy/genropy_saved/docs/genro/webpage_elements/widgets/layout/container.rst

-	.. _genro-layout-introduction:
+.. _genro_layout_introduction:

 ================================
  Introduction to the containers
 ================================

 	In Genro you can use layout containers to put panes (or other containers) in specific regions of your page.

 	There are five regions: top, left, right, bottom and a mandatory center.

 	As we previously said [#]_, Genro inherit its forms (containers and panes) directly from Dojo.

 	The containers are:

-	- the :ref:`genro-bordercontainer`;
+	- the :ref:`genro_bordercontainer`;

 	- the :ref:`genro-contentpane`;